 Some friends are celebrating the release of the Julie & Julia movie by making French food and drinking French wine.
 I couldn’t go to the party, so I decided to celebrate at home by making Julia’s famous Queen of Sheba cake, which Julia says was the first French cake she’d ever tasted.

 The recipe looks simple on paper, but it’s one of those cakes where little things like sifting before measuring, using the right size pan, the right type of flour and folding properly are absolutely critical to its success.
-And I’m only mentioning that because one person who might not have followed directions brought down the overall Epicurious fork rating by giving it one fork.
-I thought it deserved four.
-It’s soft, has a bit of almond flavor and an almond meal texture, very chocolaty (use the best), and has an ultra-rich glaze that’s spread relatively thin but is every bit as satisfying as a thick layer because it’s mostly butter.
+It’s soft, has a bit of almond flavor and an almond meal texture, very chocolaty (use the best), and has an ultra-rich glaze that's spread relatively thin but is every bit as satisfying as a thick layer because it’s mostly butter.

 Here's a cut photo.
 I'll probably do a re-take photo tomorrow, but it's late and I want to go watch TV.